All Cowboy Series, Book 3

 They sang the chorus together, then she stepped back from the mic, set her hands on her guitar, and bowed her head.

-Dax finished the song, his voice strong despite the exhilaration running through him that threatened to make him choke up.
+Dax sang the coda of the song, the outro, asking again for just a little bit of help.
+His voice stayed strong despite the exhilaration running through him that threatened to make him choke up.

 Playing the last note, he stepped back, waiting.
 The crowd stayed silent.